shyaboi/shyaboi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on APIs and drive-bys
+- 🔭 What am I up to?
+APIs and Dockerize!
 - 🌱 I’m working on some JS(Node/React) and Python applications
+- 💬 Ask me about anything
 - 👯 I’m looking to collaborate on [Open Flags API](https://github.com/shyaboi/openflagsapi)
-- 💬 Ask me about anything
 - 📫 How to reach me: [My Website](https://ianss.dev/)
 - 🔐 Lets work on a secret project together shhhhhhhhhhhhh